JonKing93/JonKing93.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a data scientist and PhD candidate in Geoscience.
-I specialize in using data assimilation techniques to reconstruct past climates.
-In particular, my research focuses combining natural climate archives, like tree-rings and ice-cores, with general circulation climate models.
+I'm a data scientist and PhD candidate in Geoscience who specializes in using data assimilation techniques to reconstruct past climates.
+My research focuses combining natural climate archives, like tree-rings and ice-cores, with general circulation climate models.
 I also teach data science skills workshops with [The Carpentries](https://thecarpentries.org) and University of Arizona to help promote open, reproducible science.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Jonathan-King-CV.pdf" "newtab" >}}CV{{< /staticref >}} or scroll for more information.